 Other naphthas and similar compounds have the ability to kill submerged water weeds.
 Chlorobenzene and xylene, when sprayed as an emulsion in lakes and irrigation ditches, have given a quick kill of many types of water weeds.
 They are, however, toxic to fish and other small animal life.
-Livestock will not drink enough oil-treated water to be harmed and the emulsions soon break down, permitting the oil to settle to the bottom or evaporate.
+Livestock will not drink enough treated water to be harmed and the emulsions soon break down, permitting the herbicide to evaporate or settle to the bottom.

 Various petroleum products are used as carriers for the dinitros and pentachlorophenols.
 These two types of compounds are often much more soluble in oil than they are in water, thus, it is possible to make a concentrate which may be dispensed in low-volume spray applications or used as a base for making water suspensions or emulsions of the toxicant.
-They are now being marketed for pre-emergence usage in beets, potatoes and some other crops.
-Definite recommendations for such usage cannot be made at this time because formulations have not been standardized and little information in regard to crop response is available.
-These materials offer considerable promise, but must be considered as experimental products only.